 From the perspective of litigation strategy, citizen suits and public nuisance actions each have their own advantages and disadvantages.
-Citizen suits typically focus on the issue of compliance and minimize factual disputes and evidentiary issues, while public nuisance cases are more fact intensive and complex, requiring proof of injury and causation.173 In the United States, liberal standing requirements and the opportunity to recover attorney's fees and costs make citizen suits more appealing to private plaintiffs, especially environmental groups who are willing to stand for the public interest but are restricted by scarce resources.174 e.g., id. at 148 ("Justice Scalia's campaign to require more definitive demonstrations of actual or imminent harm as predicate for standing undermined the very purpose of environmental regulation-to require dischargers to adhere to standards designed to prevent harm before it occurs.
+Citizen suits typically focus on the issue of compliance and minimize factual disputes and evidentiary issues, while public nuisance cases are more fact intensive and complex, requiring proof of injury and causation.
+In the United States, liberal standing requirements and the opportunity to recover attorney's fees and costs make citizen suits more appealing to private plaintiffs, especially environmental groups who are willing to stand for the public interest but are restricted by scarce resources.

+However, a major drawback to citizen suits is their rigidity: citizen suits are less flexible because they must be based on a specific area regulated by statutes, and the violations need to take a form defined by particular statutory frameworks.
+In contrast, public nuisance law "boasts more flexibility," since public nuisance suits have "a more direct focus on the merits" rather than e.g., id. at 148 ("Justice Scalia's campaign to require more definitive demonstrations of actual or imminent harm as predicate for standing undermined the very purpose of environmental regulation-to require dischargers to adhere to standards designed to prevent harm before it occurs.
 Adopting standing rules that would preclude citizen suits until illegal discharges have resulted in actual or visible harm would be inconsistent with the purpose of citizen-suits provisions."); Cass R. Sunstein, Standing and the Privatization of Public Law, 88 COLUM.
 L. REV. 1432, 1433 (1988) ("Under this [private-law model of standing], a nineteenth century private right is a predicate for judicial intervention; as a result, courts may not redress the systemic or probabilistic harms that Congress intended regulatory schemes to prevent.").